jasonfb/universal_track_manager/README.md

 This is gem is tested with Appraisal, Rspec-rails, and rails-controller-test (for testing integration hooks with the Rails controllers)

-Before modifying, run the specs by making sure to `cd` into the `GEM_CODE/` directory, then setup using
+Before running specs, setup using

 (tested with Ruby 2.6.5)